KMMX

-KMMX (100.3 FM), known as "Mix 100.3", is a Top 40 (CHR) radio station licensed to Tahoka, Texas, and serving the greater Lubbock, Texas, area. its studios are located in south Lubbock on Avenue Q west of I-27, and its transmitter is located south of the city.
+KMMX (100.3 FM), known as "Mix 100.3", is a top 40 (CHR) radio station licensed to Tahoka, Texas, and serving the greater Lubbock, Texas, area.
+Its studios are located in south Lubbock on Avenue Q west of I-27, and its transmitter is located south of the city.

 History

-KMMX-FM originally signed on as "Mix 104.7" as a Soft AC.
+KMMX-FM originally signed on as "Mix 104.7" as a soft adult contemporary station.
 However, the station suffered from weak signal penetration into the Lubbock market.
 In the 1990s, a frequency swap with another market allowed KMMX to occupy the 100.3 frequency.
-By May 1997, the station became more of a CHR leaning Hot AC format with live air personalities, using the slogan "A 50/50 Mix Of The 80s & 90s."
-This was a response to the loss of KRLB 99.5 "The Music Station," which, as a result of the sale of Mainstream CHR Z102 to KRLB's parent company, changed formats from Hot Adult Contemporary to Classic Rock.
+By May 1997, the station became more of a contemporary hit radio-leaning hot adult contemporary format with live air personalities, using the slogan "A 50/50 Mix Of The 80s & 90s".
+This was a response to the loss of KRLB 99.5 "The Music Station", which, as a result of the sale of contemporary hit radio station KZII-FM to KRLB's parent company, changed formats from hot adult contemporary to classic rock.

-In 1998, KMMX-FM dropped the ".3" from their name to a simplified "Mix 100 - Your Music Fix".
+In 1998, KMMX dropped the ".3" from their name to a simplified "Mix 100 - Your Music Fix".
 In 1999, the station again changed slogans to "The Best Mix Of The 80s, 90s, & Today".